 Step 3 – Organization

-Putting the pieces of
+Putting the pieces of your resume together.

 - Your Headline – Your headline goes next, what do you do?